 This section describes the process that will be implemented to safely halt CO2 injection in the event of an injection well or equipment failure, or if the injection pressure exceeds the predetermined maximum level.
-The injection process will be monitored by pressure, temperature, and flow measuring devices connected from the capture facility and compression to the injection well over the SCADA system.
+The injection process will be monitored by pressure, temperature, and flow monitoring devices connected to the injection well, compressor, pipeline, a series of valves, and the SCADA system.
 The monitoring system will be capable of detecting when injection conditions are out of acceptable limits and responding by either adjusting conditions or halting injection.
 The system is designed to operate automatically with minimal operator intervention.
 This section presents the following:

-- A brief overview of the monitoring and control system - A description of the automatic shutdown of the capture facility, including the annular pressure, injection pressure, and flow rate that will trigger pumps shutdown
+- A brief overview of the monitoring and control system - A description of the automatic shutdown of the compressor, including the annular pressure, injection pressure, and flow rate that will trigger pumps shutdown